c-jefferys/youtube-downloader/README.md

 # ytDownloader
 Simple program to download YouTube videos and/or audio files.
-Implements the pytube library and allows user selection of a video & audio stream or just an audio stream.
+Implements the pytube library.
+Displays selected video information (Title, Channel, Length) and allows user selection of a video & audio stream or just an audio stream.
 The video/audio file is downloaded and stored in the user's /Downloads directory.

 ## Execution
 While in the same directory as the ytDownloader.py file, run a command in the terminal to execute the file with the desired YouTube link as a string.